Vegss/image-to-gcode/README.md

+Used in the plotter-robot (https://github.com/Vegss/Plotter-Project) to turn images into g-code which the robot can use.

 # Image to G-code converter

 This repository contains a Python 3 script that takes an **image as input** and generates a **2D G-code file as output**.
 The script can either use the provided image as an edges image, or auto-detect the edges using the Sobel operator.
 Then a graph is built and it is converted to G-code.
 You can then **use the produced G-code in a 2D plotter**, you may find this other project of mine useful: [plotter](https://github.com/Stypox/plotter).